 This could have been devastating, but fortunately, I quickly found a new path: I embarked on a new journey of entrepreneurship.
 The leisure suit was not the end of my career, it was just the beginning of even bigger successes and other fulfilling, inspiring projects.

-The taekaway: every innovator, entrepreneur, or anyone who is trying to have a creative career is going to run into obstacles and disappointments.
+The takeaway: every innovator, entrepreneur, or anyone who is trying to have a creative career is going to run into obstacles and disappointments.
 Jobs end.
 Companies downsize.
 Budgets get cut.
 You will encounter problems and hardships for reasons beyond your control – it’s the nature of life and business.

 But you just need to be agile, and pivot in a new direction.
 It’s never too late to change your career path.
 Keep seeking the creative buzz of new ideas and new momentum.
 After I left the fashion industry, I went on to a new career as a real estate developer, restaurateur, and (most recently) a green energy entrepreneur – I’m the developer of one of the largest solar power farms in the Northeastern United States.
 In life, even when you encounter disappointments or failures or dead ends, just keep pushing – jump on the next train!